awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 ## Run an Automation in multiple Regions and accounts \(command line\)<a name="systems-manager-automation-multiple-accounts-and-regions-executing-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run an Automation in multiple Regions and accounts from the Automation management account\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run an automation in multiple Regions and accounts from the Automation management account\.

 **Before You Begin**
 Before you complete the following procedure, note the following information:
-+ AWS account IDs or OUs where you want to run the Automation\.
++ AWS account IDs or OUs where you want to run the automation\.
-+ [Regions supported by Systems Manager](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) where you want to run the Automation\.
++ [Regions supported by Systems Manager](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) where you want to run the automation\.
-+ The tag key and the tag value, or the name of the resource group, where you want to run the Automation\.
++ The tag key and the tag value, or the name of the resource group, where you want to run the automation\.

-**To run an Automation workflow in multiple Regions and accounts**
+**To run an automation in multiple Regions and accounts**

 1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Use the following format to create a command to run an Automation workflow in multiple Regions and accounts\.
+1. Use the following format to create a command to run an automation in multiple Regions and accounts\.

 ------
 #### [ Linux ]

    ```
    aws ssm start-automation-execution \
        --document-name name_of_Automation_document \
        --parameters AutomationAssumeRole=arn:aws:iam::Automation_management_account_ID:role/AWS-SystemsManager-AutomationAdministrationRole \
        --target-parameter-name parameter_name (required) \
        --targets Key=tag_key,Values=tag_value \
        --target-locations Accounts=account_ID_1,account_ID_2,account_ID_3,Regions=Region_1,Region_2,ExecutionRoleName=AWS-SystemsManager-AutomationExecutionRole
    ```

 ------